rundeck/docs/docs/learning/howto/passing-variables.md

 It's important to note that Node Steps (steps run against nodes) and Workflow Steps (steps run from the Rundeck server) store variables differently.
 The examples will also show how to use the variables from different types of steps and highlight common trouble spots.

 ::: tip Important Exercise Prerequisite
-If you have not completed the [Getting Started Tutorial](/learning/tutorial/preparing.md) we recommend finishing the exercises there first to include additional nodes and familiarize yourself with core Rundeck functionality.
+If you are new to Rundeck, we recommend finishing the exercises in the [Getting Started Tutorial](/learning/tutorial/preparing.md) first.
 Terminology and actions in the following exercise will assume you have completed that Tutorial.
 :::

 ## Using Input Option Variables